golingon/lingon/docs/rationale.md

 * **Limitless automation**: no need to write bash scripts to glue tools together.
 We have a general programming language at our disposal that enables us to automate and **test** the most critical component before they reach production.
+We are only limited by what a programming language can do.
+We can reuse part of what we build in libraries without external tooling.
+That is not possible with YAML as doesn't support "includes", therefore we need a tool for that.
+Configuration languages are limited by the features they provide.
+Gluing tools together with more tools and configuration to manage more tools and configuration is not a sustainable approach.
+We do use a limited set of tools that we learn well and can extend, but we automate them and test them together using Go.

+Note that we are in a particular situation where we need custom automation of the lifecycle of our cloud infrastructure.
 Lingon is aimed at people managing cloud infrastructure who have suffered the pain of configuration languages and the complexity of gluing tools together with yet another tool.

 > Lingon was created to manage platforms living in various environments at scale.

 Lingon is not a platform, it is a library meant to be consumed in a Go application that platform engineers write to manage their platforms.
 It is a tool to build and automate the creation and the management of platforms regardless of the target infrastructure and services.

 ## FAQ